clueboard/milc/docs/sparklines.md

 ## Whitespace

-Any item in your sparkline sequence that is not an integer will be rendered as a blank space.
+Any item in your sparkline sequence that is not a number (`int`, `float`, or `decimal.Decimal`) will be rendered as a blank space.
 It is recommended that you consistently use the same object for this purpose, I prefer `None`.

 Input: